jjaanngg/jjaanngg/README.md

   ### Expotential

-  Full-time Memeber | 2025.4 - Current
+  Full-time Member | 2025.4 - Current
   - Participated in multiple company projects, including roles in planning, research, and real-time team leader (initially led but later stepped back from the role)
   - Supported an internal employee's Toeic Speaking exam preparation, resulting in measurable performance improvemnet
   - Contributed to academic preparation initiatives by designing mock test sets for university-level Probability & Statistics and Computer Architecture subjects